sinarueeger/webpage/blogdown/content/post/2018-04-14-setting-up-blogdown-website.md

 ## Motivation

 Before going into the technical details, let me say something about motivation and inspiration.
-For me, it definitely helped to read the blogpost by [David Robinson](http://varianceexplained.org/r/start-blog/), being encouraged by [Ma&euml;lle Salmon](http://www.masalmon.eu/rladiesct/slides#1) and seeing many others leading by example (among many: Marie Christine Dussault on [mcdussault.rbind.io](http://mcdussault.rbind.io/post/building-your-blog-using-blogdown/) or [Kasia]()).
+For me, it definitely helped to read the blogpost by [David Robinson](http://varianceexplained.org/r/start-blog/), being encouraged by [Ma&euml;lle Salmon](http://www.masalmon.eu/rladiesct/slides#1) and seeing many others leading by example (among many: Marie Christine Dussault on [mcdussault.rbind.io](http://mcdussault.rbind.io/post/building-your-blog-using-blogdown/) or [Kasia Kulma](https://kkulma.github.io/2017-12-29-end-of-year-thoughts/)).

 I might get into a more personal motivation in a future blogpost.